Project

 Actions #2

-Updated by deef almost 3 years ago
+Updated by deef about 3 years ago

 And, AFAIR, in case the remote closes connection "properly", the descriptor should appear in readfds, and read()ing from it then returns zero.
 That's "the correct" way to detect connection closed by remote.